shimizu24/Frendredi-Muliawan-Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio by Frendredi Muliawan
 Hello there!
-My name is Frendredi Muliawan, just call me Fren Here is my Portfolio as a Data Analyst that I currently get from RevoU

-The Portfolio regarding Data analystics using several tools such as Spreedsheet, SQL (Big Query), Phyton (Google Colab), Data Visualization (Looker &amp; Tableau)
+My name is Frendredi Muliawan, just call me Fren Here is my Portfolio as a Data Analyst that I currently get from RevoU To know better About me, you can connect to my [LinkedIn](https://www.linkedin.com/in/frendredi-muliawan/) The Portfolio regarding Data analystics using several tools such as Spreedsheet, SQL (Big Query), Phyton (Google Colab), Data Visualization (Looker &amp; Tableau)